Feedback #5990

 Reclassifying.

-#4 Updated by psycho_zs almost 9 years ago
+#4 Updated by psycho_zs about 9 years ago

 Well, this is obviously not a bug in KSP, but an issue of distribution.